Few were as quick on the draw in terms of investment as

 Denmark must develop its railway network if it wants to make Danish trains faster and more reliable.
 Electrification makes it possible to achieve the goal of having faster, more reliable trains.

-Rail Net Denmark chose the joint venture comprising Siemens A/S, and Per Aarsleff A/S for its electrification project.
+The joint venture Siemens A/S, and Per Aarsleff A/S is set to take care of the electrification project.
 For this project, 21,000 towers with suspension systems will be erected and overhead wires will be suspended between them.

 While the work is in progress, it will be important to minimise the impact on railway operations so that rail travellers do not have to face delays.
 This is a big challenge, as it involves nine railway sections totalling 1,300 kilometres.
-Accordingly, Rail Net Denmark will close off one section at a time on dual-track stretches between the hours of 10 pm and 5 am while the work is in progress.
+Accordingly, the railway will close off one section at a time on dual-track stretches between the hours of 10 pm and 5 am while the work is in progress.

 During this period, the towers, suspension systems and attachment components have to be ready on site.